Contents

 1. The simplest option is to use String as the associated Error type.
 This is quite straightforward, but then we will have a harder time when we want to differentiate among distinct error types or use ? for converting errors.
 This could be a temporary solution, but not one we want to take for building high-quality software.

-4. Finally, we could use the thiserror crate that allows us to define our own error types, while keeping the amount of boilerplate required to the bare minimum.
+4. Finally, we could use the thiserror crate, which allows us to define our own error types, while keeping the amount of boilerplate to a bare minimum.
 The only valid reason for not using thiserror here would be to reduce the number of external dependencies.
-Breath easy.
+Breathe easy.

-Our evil software deserves its own errors and we don't want to put more effort than necessary.
-For this reason, we are going to use thiserror to define our error type, which I have decided to call EvilError.
+Our evil software deserves its own errors, and we don't want to put more effort than necessary.
+For this reason, we will use thiserror to define our error type, which I have decided to call EvilError.

-We are going to start by defining the enum for the different variants.
+We will start by defining the enum for the different variants.

 pub enum EvilError {}

-Inside, we define the variants and its associated data.
-Initially, we are going to use just one: ParseError.
+Inside, we define the variants and their associated data.
+Initially, we will use just one: ParseError.
 And it will contain the purpose of this parsing and a reason.
 We can add more variants later, when we need them.

 ParseError { purpose: String, reason: String },

-Despite of the name, this is not a valid error yet.
+Despite the name, this is not a valid error yet.
 It doesn't implement the Error trait and its requirements.
-We are going to add thiserror to take care of that.
+We are going to add thiserror to address that.

 cargo add thiserror